AntaresSimulatorTeam/antares-xpansion/docs/index.md

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 ![antares logo](assets/antares.png)
-> Investment simulations for [ANTARES][antareswebsite] studies
+> Investment simulations for [Antares][antareswebsite] studies

-This package works along with RTE's adequacy software [ANTARES][antareswebsite] that is also [hosted on github][antares-github]
+This package works along with RTE's adequacy software [Antares][antareswebsite] that is also [hosted on github][antares-github]

 Please see the [Antares-Xpansion Documentation][readthedocs] for an introductory tutorial, and a full user guide.
-Visit the [Antares-Simulator Documentation][readthedocs-antares] for more insights on ANTARES.
+Visit the [Antares-Simulator Documentation][readthedocs-antares] for more insights on Antares.

 ## Introduction

-`Antares-Xpansion` optimizes the installed capacities of an ANTARES study.
+Antares-Xpansion optimizes the installed capacities of an Antares study.

 Typical uses of Antares-Xpansion are for example: